 Both critics and audiences have been lauding Wonder Woman, the newest film in the DC Extended Universe, as a revelation and a transcendental piece of filmmaking poised to usher in a new era in cinema.

-I think these reactions are a bit overhyped and inflated, primarily because of the pedigree of the film is supposedly the first female-centric superhero movie (even though it isn’t), and the first of the genre to be directed by a woman (which, again, it isn’t).
+I think these reactions are a bit overhyped and inflated, because it is supposedly the first female-centric superhero movie (even though it isn’t), and the first of the genre to be directed by a woman (which, again, it isn’t).
 That is not to say the film isn’t without merit or worthy of praise.

 Is the movie good?
 Yes.
 Is it worth seeing?
 Definitely.
 Is it the transcendental, glass-ceiling-shattering piece of art that many critics and moviegoers are lauding it as?
 No.